-If seeds or plant materials are available for distribution:
+If seeds are available for distribution:

 - 1. Register the request by assigning a request number. - 2.
-Prepare the list of accessions available for distribution. - 3.
-Check the requirements for a material transfer agreement (MTA) if the material cannot be distributed under the SMTA, use a tailored MTA for the selected accessions (see Annex I for more information). - 4.
-Prepare two sets of labels for the selected accessions and paste one of them on the envelopes (preferably of laminated aluminium foil) that will be used for distributing seeds to the requester or on the container used for plant materials. - 5.
-Check the inventory file and note the location of the containers in the genebank. - 6.
-Move the containers from the genebank into a dehumidified room the evening before distribution to allow them to warm to room temperature before opening (in the case of seeds) or choose/multiply plant materials from the active collection of tissue culture or field.
-Ensure absolute accuracy in identification of accessions while drawing the seeds or plant materials from the genebank. - 7.
-Seeds Open the container and quickly draw the required amount of seeds into the labelled envelopes.
+Prepare the list of accessions available for distribution. - Check the requirements for a material transfer agreement (MTA); if the material cannot be distributed under the SMTA, use a tailored MTA for the selected accessions (see Annex I for more information). - Prepare two sets of labels for the selected accessions and paste one of them on the envelopes (preferably of laminated aluminium foil) that will be used for distributing seeds to the requester. - 5.
+Check the inventory file and note the location of the containers in the genebank. - Move the containers from the genebank into a dehumidified room the evening before distribution to allow them to warm to room temperature before opening.
+Ensure absolute accuracy in identification of accessions while drawing the seeds from the genebank. - 7.
+Open the container and quickly draw the required amount of seeds into the labelled envelopes.
 Use random sampling so that a good representation of the accession is provided.
-It is suggested that 50-100 viable seeds should be distributed to fill each request, depending on the breeding system of the species (more for cross-pollinating and less for self-pollinating species).
-Close the container immediately after removing the seeds for distribution to prevent uptake of moisture from ambient air.
-For extra security, a second label may be placed inside the envelopes before packets are sealed. - 8.
-Plant materials Collect, multiply or subculture plants in adequate containers for dissemination (normally made of plastic disposable materials), label them properly and seal them well.
-Select clean and healthy materials and apply necessary pesticides in the case of field materials. - Compare the list of accessions drawn from the genebank with the labels on the envelopes or containers.
+It is suggested that 50-100 viable seeds should be distributed to fill each request, depending on the breeding system of the species (more for cross-pollinating and less for self-pollinating species). - 8.
+Close the container immediately after removing the seeds for distribution to prevent uptake of moisture from ambient air. - For extra security, a second label may be placed inside the envelopes before packets are sealed.

+10. Compare the list of accessions drawn from the genebank with the labels on the envelopes.

-Step 3: Prepare the information list to accompany the seeds or plant materials source country, location and biological status, as well as characterization data used to verify accessions and any information solicited by the requester.
+Step 3: Prepare the information list to accompany the seeds

+- Print the final list, including passport details such as accession number, alternate identity, source country, location and biological status, as well as characterization data used to verify accessions and any information solicited by the requester. - 2.
+Prepare a cover letter.